igordejanovic/rustemo/docs/src/grammar_language.md

 ## Usual patterns

-This section explains how some common grammar patterns can be written using just a plain BNF notation.
+This section explains how some common grammar patterns can be written using just a plain Rustemo BNF-like notation.
 Afterwards we'll see some syntax sugar extensions which can be used to write these patterns in a more compact and readable form.

 ### One or more